EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/news/2025-01-20-newsletterjan25/index.md

 {{< /flex-content>}}

 We're  back with our second edition of "Into the EVERSE".
 It introduces a new series where our work packages present their tasks and goals, first one up is [Work Package 2 - Best Practice](https://everse.software/workpackages/02_best_practices/).
 In October many of our members joined the yearly EOSC Symposium, that took place in Berlin and launched the first EU Node, and shortly after a new EOSC-A Opportunity Area (OA7) opened as a collaboration between EVERSE and FAIRCORE4EOSC.
 Read all about it, our upcoming Network launch event and more in the newsletter.

+You can read the newsletter as a PDF [here](Newsletter-2025-01.pdf).